-An initial phase of the 2016 exploration program was largely completed during the nine months of 2016 and consisted of locating all known workings, prospecting new areas of interest, geological mapping, and conducting extensive geochemical sampling.
+A small exploration program was conducted in the year ended 2016 incurring exploration costs in the amount of \$50,366.
+The program consisted of locating all known workings, prospecting new areas of interest, geological mapping, and conducting extensive geochemical sampling.
 The focus of the initial phase is to identify drill targets associated with the historic adits and the hanging wall and footwall contact areas that host the high grade gold.
-A total of \$44,409 in exploration expenditures have been incurred for the first nine months of 2016.